-This measure assesses whether children younger than 18 years of age with SCD presenting to an ED with a fever received parenteral broad-spectrum antibiotic treatment within 60 minutes of initial contact.
+This measure assesses whether children younger than 18 years of age with SCD, presenting to an ED with severe pain, had a parenteral analgesic within 60 minutes of initial contact and a pain assessment within 30 minutes following analgesic administration.
 The measure does not change across developmental stages.